OHDSI/CommonDataModel/Documentation/CommonDataModel_Wiki_Files/StandardizedClinicalDataTables/VISIT_OCCURRENCE.md

 	* Patient self-discharge against medical advice: 4021968
   * In the case where a patient died during admission (Visit_Occurrence.discharge_disposition_concept_id = 4216643 �Patient died�), a record in the Death table should be created with death_type_concept_id = 44818516 (�EHR discharge status "Expired").
   * PRECEDING_VISIT_ID can be used to link a visit immediately preceding the current visit
   * Some EMR systems combine emergency room followed by inpatient admission into one visit, and it is close to impossible to separate the two.
-To annotate this visit type, a new visit concept �Emergency Room and Inpatient Visit� was added (CONCEPT_ID 262).
+To annotate this visit type, a new visit concept "Emergency Room and Inpatient Visit" was added (CONCEPT_ID 262).